 Some of these scenarios have been tested, and are so indicated in this document where they are described in detail.
-Untested scenarios are marked “proposed”.
+Subsequent scenarios in this document indicate untested scenarios witb the word “proposed”.
 Testing all scenarios is out of scope for this document, so the untested scenarios appear in this document only to suggest the broad scope outlined in Figure 2-1.

 Usage of SEDS Inside a Project

 This section explains how to use SEDS within a project.
-A project accumulates a collection of SEDS instances that models the data interfaces in the project.
+A project accumulates a collection of SEDS instances that models the data interfaces inhe project.
 It is necessary to manage the collection of SEDS to maintain its truthful representation of the project.
 That management may include authoring instances of SEDS (Section 3.2.1), validating instances of SEDS (Section 3.2.2), and tracking versions of SEDS (Section 3.2.3).